haspden/Enhance_d_Club_Glucose_Karoo/README.md

 - **Requirements**: Phone hotspot enabled, xDrip+ configured for broadcast
 - **Auto-detection**: App automatically detects gateway IP when connected to hotspot
 - **Example**: `http://192.168.1.1:17580/sgv.json`
+- **⚠️ Important Note**: Local broadcast from xDrip+ on a phone via hotspot may not be possible on recent Android devices due to Layer 2 Firewalls.
+This is a security feature in newer Android versions that prevents devices on the same network from communicating directly.
+If this method doesn't work, consider using a cloud-based Nightscout server or running xDrip+ locally on the Karoo device instead.

 #### 3. **Local Karoo Device** (xDrip+ Local)